maromei/addnotespace/README.md

 ## Installation

 Head to the [Releases page](https://github.com/maromei/addnotespace/releases) and download the latest `*.zip` file.
+For your platform.
 The extracted content can be placed anywhere on your pc.
 This tool functions as a standalone.
-For easy access create a shortcut for the `addnotespace.exe` and `run_bulk.exe`.
+For easy access create a shortcut for the `addnotespace.exe` and `run_bulk.exe` on windows.
+On linux you should add these binaries to your path.

 ## License